cosmascj/health-connect/README.md

 ```

 # GET STARTED
-Note: This a React-Native Mobile app that can run on Expo Go, android apks can be generated as well.
+Note: This is a React Native mobile app that runs seamlessly on Expo Go.
+Additionally, Android APKs can be generated for standalone distribution.
-The app is intended to provide easier access to quality medical consulation to users.
-Video and audio chat is enabled for face to face consultation.
+This app is designed to provide users with easy access to quality medical consultations.
+With integrated video and audio chat, users can engage in face-to-face consultations with medical professionals directly from their mobile devices.

+The video functionality is powered by the Vonage API, enabling smooth real-time communication.

-Video sdk utilied is Vonnage API.
-The app development is in progress.
+🚧 Development is currently in progress.

 1. Clone Repo